Grassmannian Persistence Diagrams: Introduction

+In \cite{edit} the authors consider the notion of \emph{birth-space} spaces and functions, with the latter arising as the dimension of the former.
+In that article, the authors consider a notion of persistence diagram induced by birth-death functions through M\"obius inversion (using the product order on the poset of intervals; see.~\cref{parag: poset of int}).
+In contrast to our work, neither their work nor \cite{saecular, morozov-patel} explore the possibility of utilizing more information than just the dimension of birth-death spaces.
+This possibility is interesting since one expects birth-death spaces to carry information not only about birth and death parameter value, but also about cycle representatives of all persistent homological features.

+The persistent Laplacian construction, which relies on a fixed inner product on the chain groups, \cite{lieutier-pdf, persSpecGraph,persLap}, through its 0-eigenspace (i.e. its kernel), provides us with an interesting inner product space assignment to every interval in the underlying linear poset of a filtration.
+In related settings, the presence of inner products offers an enriched and more versatile framework to operate within (see for example \cite{ogle-sultan-inner}), allowing the selection of canonical choices of representatives, as demonstrated in~\cite{harmonicph}.
+Nevertheless, no successful attempts have been made in order to identify a notion of persistence diagram for persistent Laplacians which is able to capture more information than what is available through the dimension of its kernel (which reduces to the usual persistent Betti number of the filtration; see \cite[Theorem 2.7]{persLap}).
+One such attempt is described in the companion paper \cite{1parameterGrassmannian}.

-\paragraph{Edit Distance Stability of Persistence Diagrams by McCleary and Patel.} The notions of edit distance between filtrations and between persistence diagrams was introduced by McCleary and Patel in~\cite{edit}, where they also established the edit distance stability of persistence diagrams.
-Their stability result leverages the fact that the (algebraic) M\"obius inversion is a functor.
-Similarly, our stability result (\cref{thm: general stability}) also makes use of a notion of functoriality for the monoidal M\"obius inversion.
-To obtain persistence diagrams, McCleary and Patel apply (algebraic) M\"obius inversion to the function that evaluates the dimension of the birth-death spaces.
-We apply $\times$-Orthogonal Inversion to the function whose value is the birth-death space.
-We show that the $\times$-Orthogonal Inverse of birth-death spaces carries more information than the persistence diagram.
-As a matter of fact, in degree-$0$, $\times$-Orthogonal Inverse of birth-death spaces is equivalent to the notion of treegram, which is a strictly stronger invariant than degree-$0$ persistence diagrams.
-We also show that our stability result improves the edit distance stability of classical persistence diagrams, see~\cref{thm: improved stability}.
+\paragraph{Edit Distance Stability of Persistence Diagrams.} The notions of edit distance between filtrations and edit distance between persistence diagrams were introduced by McCleary and Patel in \cite{edit}, where they also established the edit distance stability of persistence diagrams.
+Their stability result leverages the fact that the \emph{algebraic}\footnote{We use the term `algebraic' to stress the fact that their notion relies on a step consisting of taking the group completion.} M\"obius inversion is a functor when the order on segments is crucially chosen to be the product order.
+Similarly, our stability results (\cref{thm: goi functor and stable}) also make use of a notion of functoriality for monoidal M\"obius inverses.
+To obtain persistence diagrams, McCleary and Patel apply (algebraic) M\"obius inversion to the function given as the dimension of the birth-death spaces.
+In contrast, we apply Orthogonal Inversion to the function assigning to an interval the actual birth-death vector space associated to that interval (endowed with an inner product structure).
+In particular, we prove that our stability result improves upon that of \cite{edit}; see \cref{thm: edit between signed is lower bound for edit between grassmannian} and~\cref{rmk:kracht}.